wang198910ren/myRemoteRepository/readme.txt

-I like git
+I like git very much
-git is good
+git is  very good